-- ...the candidate has a substantial and long term impairment which has an adverse effect - ...it is the candidate's normal way of working within the centre. - ...the candidate has a long term medical condition or long term social, emotional and mental health needs
+- ...the candidate has a substantial and long-term impairment which has an adverse effect - ...it is the candidate's normal way of working within the centre.

-5.16 of JCQ Access Arrangements and Reasonable Adjustments and Special Considerations
+5.16 of JCQ Access Arrangements and Reasonable Adjustments

-Separate invigilation will reflect the candidate's normal way of working in internal school tests (such as end of topic tests and/or summer examinations) and mock examinations, as a consequence of a long term medical condition or long term social, mental or emotional needs.
+Separate invigilation will reflect the candidate's normal way of working in internal school tests (such as end of topic tests and/or summer examinations) and mock examinations, as a consequence of a long-term medical condition or long-term social, mental or emotional needs.

-Appendix

-Early Years Department
+Appendix Early Years Department

 The Head of Learning Support works with the Director of Nursery.
-Alton School Nursery has it's own dedicated SENCOs who support nursery staff to implement the SEND policy and in coordinating provision for children with SEND.
+Alton School Nursery has its own dedicated SENCOs who support nursery staff to implement the SEND policy and in coordinating provision for children with SEND.